What Does Breast Cancer Feel Like?

 Anything new or different should be reported to your doctor and checked out – whatever it feels like.
 But women who know they have cysts and what those cysts feel like don’t have to be hyper-vigilant every time they feel the cysts.

-“We need to use all tools at our disposal to find breast cancer early, when it’s most treatable, and this includes mammograms, exams in the clinic, and self-breast exams,” Reiland said.
+“We need to use all the tools at our disposal to find breast cancer early, when it’s most treatable, and this includes mammograms, exams in the clinic, and self-breast exams,” Reiland said.

 Learn more about breast cancer care at Avera.